woods college of advancing studies

 Individuals wishing to attend during the day as special undergraduate students are required to apply for Visiting Student status at the James A. Woods, S.J.
 College of Advancing Studies.
 Qualified applicants are admitted to specific courses on an individual basis.

 The Professional Studies Certificate is an end in itself for some students.
 For others, it may be applied toward completion of a bachelor’s degree.
-Whatever one’s ultimate goal, whether to qualify for promotion, initiate a career change, or earn an undergraduate degree; professional studies can help achieve that objective.
+Whatever one’s ultimate goal, whether to qualify for promotion, initiate a career change, or earn an undergraduate degree, a Professional Studies Certificate can help achieve that objective.
 The number of courses required to complete a Professional Studies Certificate varies with the area of study, but in every instance courses must be completed at Boston College.

 - Students must receive at least a grade of C for each course credited toward the certificate.

-Certificate requirements should be completed within two years of initial enrollment; courses are permanently retained on the student record
+- Certificate requirements should be completed within two years of initial enrollment; courses are permanently retained on the student record.

 Course catalog and program information can be found at: www.bc.edu/advancingstudies.